xmmarcotte/marcotte-dev/services/spot-mcp-server/README.md

 # Spot MCP Server

-A semantic memory and codebase intelligence MCP server for Cursor IDE, powered by Qdrant vector search.
+A semantic memory MCP server for Cursor IDE, powered by Qdrant vector search.

 **Part of the [marcotte-dev](../../) infrastructure.**